 Do you have too much to do and too little time?
 Of course!
 Time Management is one of the most common forms of stress that professional people experience, with too much to do and not enough time.
 It’s called “time poverty” and it’s the biggest single problem facing most people today.
 Things like budget limitations, staff cutbacks, competitive pressures force individuals to take on more and more work.

 The key to becoming more efficient and relieving that stress is the ability to set priorities and the ability to focus on one task at a time.
-Here are five ways to get organized and get started:
+Here are five ways to get organized and get avoid time poverty issues:

 1. Be open to new ideas.